haipengyang/NCMOEA/README.md

 Run runTest.m to start.

-The experimental network file is a edgelist and the embedding file is the output of struc2vec.
+The experimental network file is an edgelist and the embedding file is the output of struc2vec.